Mountain Sounds (festival)

-Mountain Sounds Festival was an annual over 18's boutique music festival that is held in Central Coast (New South Wales), Australia.
+Mountain Sounds Festival was an annual over 18's boutique music festival that was held in Central Coast (New South Wales), Australia.
 The first festival was held on Saturday 15 March 2014.
 The festival was cancelled in 2019 just a week before it was set to begin on 19 February, due to New South Wales’ strict festival legislation, with organisers citing the imposition of further conditions and financial obligations on the festival which were impossible to meet.

 Lineups year by year

 As listed on the official website.